-3. Informs the over-arching long-term strategic view of business
+Informs the over-arching long-term strategic view of business

-ESG reporting aids already existing disclosures by issuers so that investors have a richer view into the long-term strategy of the issuer.
-Issuers should think about the current and future strategy for their company, and how ESG fits into this.
-There is no one-size-fits-all approach for ESG reporting and depending on the nature of its business, some issuers may find certain areas of ESG more relevant than others.
-However, climate, population and customer demographic and technology changes are all important overarching themes to consider for ESG reporting and issuers are encouraged to use the range of tools available to them to think about the impact of their business broadly and critically.
+ESG reporting aids alreadyimproves the utility of issuers' existing disclosures by issuers sothatby providing investors have awith better context for the richer view into the long-term strategy of the issuer.
+Issuers should think aboutconsider how ESG fits within the current and future strategy for their company, and how ESG fits into thisbusiness.
+There is no one-size-fitsall approach for ESG reporting and depending on the nature of its business, some issuers may find certain areas of ESG more relevant than others.
+However, climate, population andcustomer demographic and technology changes are all important overarching themes toconsider for ESG reporting and issuers are encouraged to use the range of tools available to them to think about the impact of their business broadly and critically.

-4. Our Global Commitments
+4. Our New Zealand's Global Commitments